 The equity method is applied from the date joint control arises until the time it ceases, or if the joint venture becomes a subsidiary.
 Upon loss of joint control over the joint venture, and as such the equity method ceases, the Company measures and recognises any difference between the carrying amount of the investment in the joint venture with the fair value of the remaining investment and/or proceeds from disposal which is recognised as gain or loss directly in the income statement.

 Associate

-As stated in note 16, on 9 March 2020 DDM acquired a 9.9% shareholding in Addiko Bank AG for a cash consideration totaling approximately EUR 30M.
-On 30 March 2020 DDM exercised a call option to acquire an additional 10.1% shareholding in Addiko Bank AG that lapsed in October.
-DDM continues to be committed to its investment in Addiko and confirms its intention to increase its shareholding.
+As stated in note 16, on 9 March 2020, DDM acquired a 9.9% shareholding in Addiko Bank for a cash consideration totaling approximately EUR 30m.